John Floyd Thomas Jr.

 John Floyd Thomas Jr. (born July 26, 1936) is an American serial killer, serving a life sentence without the possibility of parole for the murders of seven women in the Los Angeles area during the 1970s and 1980s.
 Police suspect Thomas committed 10 to 15 more murders.

 On April 1, 2011, Thomas pleaded guilty to the seven counts of murder as part of a deal to avoid the death sentence.
 Investigators have said Thomas is possibly one of the most prolific serial killers in the city's history.

 Early life

 Thomas was born in Los Angeles and his mother died when he was 12 years old.
 He was later alternately raised by his aunt and a godmother.
-Throughout his childhood, Thomas attended public schools, including the Manual Arts High School in Los Angeles.
+Throughout his childhood, Thomas attended public schools, including Manual Arts High School in Los Angeles.
 Thomas served in the U.S. Air Force in 1956 for a brief period of time.
 While stationed at Nellis Air Force Base in Nevada, a superior noted that Thomas was regularly "late" and "slovenly" in appearance.

 He received a dishonorable discharge, according to his military records, and was arrested for burglary and attempted rape in Los Angeles.
 Thomas was convicted of these crimes and sentenced in 1957 to six years in the California state prison system.
 As a result of a pair of parole violations, Thomas remained incarcerated until 1966.